 He took possession of the entire left bank of Senegal, from Medina to Bafoulabè; then in 1880/81 he commanded a second expedition that had to fight, victoriously, against the Bambara and then reach Kita, going up the high valleys of Senegal and Niger.
-Three other bloody war campaigns were supported by the French army, under the command of Colonel A. According to Abbreviationfinder, Borgnis-Desbordes, against the Mandingo chief Samory; but in the end, after having completely destroyed the villages of Bjoubanko and Daba, Borgnis managed to carry out the Faidherbe project, penetrating the territory up to the high Niger, and with the construction of a large road protected by 5 forts: Medina, Bafoulabè, Badoumbè, Kita and Bamako.
+Three other bloody war campaigns were supported by the French army, under the command of Colonel A. According to Abbreviationfinder, an acronym site which also features history of Senegal, Borgnis-Desbordes, against the Mandingo chief Samory; but in the end, after having completely destroyed the villages of Bjoubanko and Daba, Borgnis managed to carry out the Faidherbe project, penetrating the territory up to the high Niger, and with the construction of a large road protected by 5 forts: Medina, Bafoulabè, Badoumbè, Kita and Bamako.

 On February 26, 1885, in the Berlin Conference, rights were officially granted to France throughout the territory of Upper Niger.